Chareeef/SadimAI/README.md

 ---

 Thank you for using Sadim!
-We hope you enjoy the experience.
+I hope you enjoy the experience.